Hurricane Paloma: Cayman Islands

 Local groups in the Cayman Islands set up funds following Hurricane Paloma.
 By March 3, 2009, one group raised $120,000 in relief funds and received another $20,000 in donations.
-Following the storm, the British Red Cross released £15,000 ($23,500 USD) in emergency funds.
+Following the storm, the British Red Cross released £15,000 (US$23,500) in emergency funds.
 The Government of the Cayman Islands and the Adventist Disaster Response Agency distributed basic relief items such as tarpaulins, hygiene items and buckets to victims of the storm.

 The overall impacts from Hurricane Paloma were reflected in the territory's GDP by a 0.9 percent decrease, worth $33 million, in the expected growth for 2008.
 Total revenue fell by $11.6 million while expenditures rose by $28.2 million.
 Strain on the economy prompted inflation to rise slightly above 5.2 percent for the year as well.

 Between November 18 and December 13, 675 tons of debris was collected which covered an area of 21 acres by 12 ft tall.